-Salim was born into a Bahà’í family in Iran.
+Salim is in his sixties.
+He was born into a Bahà’í family in Iran.
 After the 1979 Islamic Revolution, he experienced religious persecution that restricted his education/worklife options and faced perilous conscription.
 He and his wife fled and came as refugees to Australia.
 He failed to have his university education recognized.
 Over the next 35 years, he worked in a range of jobs (e.g., factory work, spare parts, driving buses and taxis) before gaining skills in and becoming certified as a builder.
 He worked in that field for some years before a work injury required him to seek alternatives.
 He secured a coffee shop franchise, sometimes returning to bus and taxi driving, before selling it and becoming a project manager for a construction company.
 Salim has experienced many transitions across his adult life, each requiring significant learning to progress.
 These include: i) becoming a husband and parent when religious persecution limited his education and employment options; ii) fleeing his country of birth to establish a life in Australia; iii) needing to be competent in English to participate in education and work; iv) negotiating paid employment of different kinds (e.g., factory work, spare parts sales); v) becoming and working as a builder; vi) coffee shop franchisee; and vii) project manager for a construction company.

 Sandra is in her late fifties, Australian born.
 She is currently a university academic and researcher.
 Dissatisfaction with the work she was undertaking precipitated most of the changes that she initiated and actively sought out other opportunities, and particularly, through education.
 It also seems that the initial foray into postgraduate studies was more about interest and intellectual development, rather than specifically associated with career development.
 It would seem that there is inconsistency across the kind of work that she was doing, particularly earlier on, in the public service and what she needed to feel fulfilled, engaged and being involved in worthwhile activities.
 Sandra has experienced a number of transitions across her adult life, including i) casual employment while in school and during university; ii) fulltime employment with Commonwealth departments; iii) teaching and tutoring at university then teacher education program development; and iv) becoming a university academic and researcher in adult education.